Summary of Benefits and Coverage

 If you need clarification on what certain terms mean, there is a uniform glossary of terms commonly used in health insurance coverage.

 NOTE: At this time, SBC’s are only available for our currently marketed plans.
-If your health insurance plan (plan name, coinsurance level, deductible) doesn’t appear in the drop-down menu below, your plan’s SBC is not available yet.
-Members in health insurance plans that aren’t currently marketed will receive an SBC before September 23, 2014.
+If your health insurance plan (plan name, coinsurance level, deductible) doesn’t appear in the drop-down menu below, your plan’s SBC is not available at this time.